Artwork Help

 Q. When do I see a proof?

 A. A soft proof will normally be processed within 4 working hours.
 During our busy periods, this may take longer.
 You will get an email from us once the artwork has been processed that contains your report.
-If a proof has been generated, you can view and approve or reject your proof through your admin > proofs area of the web site.
+If we were able to create a proof for you, the email will give you instructions about how to download and view your proof.
 If you have requested a hard copy proof, you will still get a report and a soft proof, but please do not approve this until you have received and examined your hard copy proof.
-We will normally send out a hard copy proof within 1 working day via first class post.
+Your hardcopy proof can take up to 5 working days to manufacture and we will normally send it via first class post.
+If you are in a hurry to get your hard copy proof, have a chat with the helpdesks and we may be able to speed the process up by skipping some of the finishing steps.

 Q. What if I spot a problem with my proof or need to alter something?